 Jake has expectations

-Jake picks up his clothes, the glasses, closes the window, but Megan doesn’t seem to notice, or doesn’t give him any positive feedback, or he has expectations that he hasn’t verbalized — that Megan will be more appreciative, less crabby, or that she'll be more affectionate or that they'll have more sex.
+Jake picks up his clothes, the glasses, and closes the window, but Megan doesn’t seem to notice, or doesn’t give him any positive feedback, or he has expectations that he hasn’t verbalized—that Megan will be more appreciative, less crabby, or that she'll be more affectionate, or that they'll have more sex.
 His expectations are not met, Jake feels he is not getting anything back for his efforts, and so stops.

 Jake has undiagnosed, untreated ADHD

 Jake has some form of attention-deficit disorder that makes executive functioning, organizational skills, and follow-through more difficult.
 While his intentions are genuine, he too easily gets scattered and as a result these things too easily become forgotten and fall by the wayside.

 The clothes, the glasses, and the open windows are not about clothes, glasses, or windows but about other, bigger problems that aren't being talked about but are adding tension to the relationship that gets dumped into the clothes, etc. Or it's about bigger dynamics like Jake feeling always micromanaged or criticized, that Megan always feels dismissed, and the clothes are just the tip of the iceberg to this overall pattern that is never openly discussed.
 All this results in both feeling sensitive, both feeling hurt, both engaged in a power struggle, both keeping score.
 In such an environment it doesn't take much for agreements and problem-solving to get derailed

 While one of these may be the driver, the others may also come into play.
 What's the best Megan can do?